ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ## Keyboard actions

-Info: Non handled keyboard events will be sent back to the host.
+**Info:** Non handled keyboard events will be sent back to the host.
 So renoise default keyboard shortcuts should work.

+**About AZERTY keyboard layout:** AZERTY mode in the preferences will internally convert non number keys to number keys.
+So you don't need to hold <kbd>shift</kbd>.

 ### Nothing selected